exasol/pyexasol/doc/user_guide/encryption.rst

 Default
 -------
-Encryption with certification validation is ENABLED by default starting from PyEXASOL version ``1.0.0``.
+Encryption with certification validation is ENABLED by default starting from PyExasol version ``1.0.0``.

-Encryption is ENABLED by default starting from PyEXASOL version ``0.24.0``.
+Encryption is ENABLED by default starting from PyExasol version ``0.24.0``.

 Encryption was DISABLED by default in previous versions.